 Tung oil has a luster and honey-tone finish; the finish protects the wood and makes it look better.
-But, how many coats of tung oil do you need?
+But, how many coats of it do you need?

 You need 4-6 coats of boiled tung oil for proper coverage and durability.
 For raw tung oil, you need only 2 coats for proper coverage; that’s because raw tung oil is thicker.

-But, you must thin tung oil with turpentine or mineral spirits before applying it.
-The tung oil gives the wood a honey-tone finish, and the finish gets deeper for each coat you apply.
+However, you must thin tung oil with turpentine or mineral spirits before applying it.

-The number of coats for tung oil determines the dry time of the finish, how deep the honey-tine finish will be, and the water resistance, durability, and strength of the tung oil finish.
+The number of coats of tung oil determines the dry time of the finish, how deep the honey-tine finish will be, and the water resistance, durability, and strength of the finish.

 Tung oil is an oil-based wood finish that is gotten from the Chinese Tung tree.
-Like all oil-based finishes, the number of coats of tung oil determines the quality of the finish.
+Like all oil-based finishes, the number of coats determines the quality of the finish.

-The more coats of tung oil you apply, the longer tung oil takes to dry.
-The longer tung oil takes to dry, the longer it takes to complete the painting project.
-That’s because you must wait until one coat of tung oil dries before you apply the next one.
+The more coats you apply, the longer tung oil takes to dry.
+The longer it take it to dry, the longer it takes to complete the painting project.
+That’s because you must wait until one coat dries before you apply the next one.

-Besides the dry time, the number of coats also determines the tone of the tung oil finish.
+Besides the dry time, the number of coats also determines the tone of the finish.
 Tung oil has a honey-tone finish on wood when dry.
-The more coats you apply, the darker the honey tone finish gets.
-If you apply fewer coats of tung oil, the honey tone finish will become light and transparent.
+The more coats you apply, the darker the honey-tone finish gets.
+If you apply fewer coats, the honey-tone finish will become light and transparent.

 The water-resistance levels and durability of the finish also depend on the number of coats you apply.
 If you apply more or less than the needed number of coats, the finish will not be as protective or water-resistant as it should be.